 The face of the landscape in Northcentral Texas has changed dramatically over the past 150 years.
 Once large tracts of land (2-10 thousand acres) now are rapidly being subdivided and sold as small "ranchettes".
 Historically, large farms and ranches afforded wildlife vast, unbroken expanses of habitat.
 Today, houses, roads, and towns dot the landscape effectively isolating smaller and smaller patches of habitat.
 This process, called habitat fragmentation, ultimately diminishes available habitat and the number and variety of animals that can live in it.

 Fortunately landowners are finding ways to help offset the effects of fragmentation on wildlife habitat.
 For example, H.B.
 1358, implemented the constitutional amendment by making wildlife management an agricultural use that qualifies land for agricultural appraisal.
-Another way landowners are conserving habitat is by forming Wildlife Management Co-ops(PDF 642.7 KB).
+Another way landowners are conserving habitat is by forming Wildlife Management Co-ops(0 B).
 Through cooperative management planning, neighboring landowners effectively conserve larger tracts of habitat than could be conserved as individuals.
 While most wildlife coops are started by a common desire to manage game species, a direct byproduct of sound habitat management results in improved habitat for a suite of species, including many nongame animals.
 Click for more information on habitat management for nongame wildlife(PDF 298.4 KB).